christopheraue/christopheraue.net/_posts/2014-03-05-vertical-align.md

 layout: article
 title: 'All You Need To Know About Vertical-Align'
 category: articles
-tags: inline-block vertical-align line-box
+tags: inline-block vertical-align line-box css
 image: windows.jpg
 excerpt: A journey down the rabbit hole into the mysteries of vertical-align.
 Instructions on how to master it included!
-meta_description: Vertical-align has some seemingly mysterious rules at work.
+meta_description: The CSS property vertical-align has some seemingly mysterious rules at work.
 This article forces them to show their true color.
 ---

 Often I need to vertically align elements side by side.

+CSS offers some possibilities.
 Sometimes I solve it with `float`, sometimes with `position: absolute`, sometimes even dirty by manually adding margins or paddings.

 I don't really like these solutions.
 Floats only align at their tops and need to be cleared manually.
 Absolute positioning takes the elements out of the flow so they do no longer affect their surroundings.
 And working with fixed margins and paddings immediately breaks things on the tiniest change.